Unit 6 - Practice Quiz

 Weber's model of industrial location Medium

-A. Weight-losing industry that should locate near raw materials.
+A. Weight-gaining industry that should locate near raw materials.

 34 In Weber's locational triangle, if a factory uses two localized, weight-losing raw materials to produce one product, the optimal location of the factory will be: